Skip to content

 • Add Kimball structure as sources, dimensions, facts under the models folder

 • Add SQL materialized view using SELECT ....
-No INSERT INTO
+Do not use INSERT INTO, as it will be added

 • Validate each new SQL creation: within the folder with the dbt_profile.yaml, to build a view in Snowflake for example